National frameworks to address hate crime in Germany

 Hate crime victim support

-Germany's victim support system provides both general victim support services and specialized assistance to the victims of hate crime.
-Victims of hate crime are included in the category of vulnerable victims under German law.
+Germany's victim support system provides both general victim support services and specialized assistance to the victims of hate crimes.
+Victims of hate crimes are included in the category of vulnerable victims under German law.

 The primary responsibility for victim support rests with federal states, but the adopted measures are similar across the country.
 There is a country-wide general victim support provider – the Weisser Ring civil society organization (CSO).
 Weisser Ring is independent of state funding and relies on membership fees, donations and the allocation of fines by the courts.
 Additionally, there exist specialized CSOs dealing with particular categories of victims, such as migrants.
 Moreover, specialized counselling centres for victims of hate crime exist in each federal state.
-These counselling centres are run by CSOs and financed from municipal funds, state funds and from the federal "Living Democracy!" programme.
+These counselling centres are run by CSOs and financed from municipal funds, state funds and from the federal "Live Democracy!" programme.
 Most of these organizations are linked to the State Democracy Centres, which implement projects to promote democracy and diversity.
-Fifteen of the independent counselling centres providing specialized support to hate crime victims in 13 federal states are members of the Association of Counselling Centers for Victims of Right-wing, Racist and Anti-Semitic Violence (VBRG).
-VBRG is a project under the "Living Democracy!" programme.
+Most of the independent counselling centres providing specialized support to hate crime victims are members of the Association of Counselling Centers for Victims of Right-wing, Racist and Anti-Semitic Violence (VBRG).
+VBRG is a project under the "Live Democracy!" programme.

-At the federal level, the Federal Victims' Commissioner serves as a permanent contact person for for those affected by extremist and terrorist attacks to deal with their concerns.
-The main tasks of the Commissioner include providing support for those affected by an attack, arranging additional support services and enabling networking among key actors in the field of victim protection.
+At the federal level, the Federal Victims' Commissioner serves as a permanent contact person for for those affected by extremist and terrorist attacks.
+The main tasks of the Commissioner include providing support to those affected by an attack, arranging additional support services and enabling networking among key actors in the field of victim protection.
 The Commissioner also provides a political voice for the victims of such attacks.
-To ensure a co-ordinated approach and high-quality support from an early stage, the Commissioner meets with victims following an attack and maintains a regular exchange with all the relevant actors.
+To ensure a co-ordinated approach and high-quality support from an early stage, the Commissioner meets with victims following an attack and maintains regular contact with all the relevant actors.
 These include the victims' commissioners and central contact points of the Länder and local authorities, the Federal Public Prosecutor General and the victim-advocate prosecutors, the Federal Criminal Police Office, victim support institutions, service providers, and religious associations.

-Police conduct individual needs assessments (INA) for crime victims, and guidelines and forms for such assessments are provided by the federal state.
+Police conduct individual needs assessments (INA) for crime victims.
+Guidelines and forms for INAs are provided by the federal state.
 INAs are also conducted by VBRG counselling centres in line with their quality standards.

 A hate crime module is included in the general police training curriculum, and covers some aspects of sensitive and respectful treatment.
 In some federal states, dedicated training courses on sensitive and respectful treatment of hate crime victims are occasionally organized for law enforcement.

 Special protection measures and procedural rights for victims are in place.
 In the event that distressing facts about a victim's personal life are discussed during court proceedings, the public may be excluded from the hearing, or the victim's testimony may be delivered in the absence of the accused.
 In particularly severe cases involving an imminent risk of serious harm to the witness's physical or mental well-being, the law allows witness testimony to be transmitted via video conference.
-Victims of crime also have the possibility to join the proceedings as "private accessory prosecutors", which affords the victim special rights, including participation in all parts of the trial.
+Victims of certain crimes (see Section 395 Code of Criminal Procedure) also have the possibility to join the proceedings as "private accessory prosecutors", which affords the victim special rights, including participation in all parts of the trial.

 Hate crime capacity building

-Judges are subject to a general training obligation in accordance with the law on public service.
+Judges are required to undergo a general training in accordance with the law on public service.
 As a result of their judicial independence, judges decide individually on the specific way in which they comply with these requirements, such as through a specialist reading, or participation in face-to-face or online events.
-Their employer ordinarily cannot order a judge to take part in a particular training course.
+Their employer cannot order a judge to take part in a particular training course.
 In contrast, public prosecutors are subject to instructions.
 Training courses are primarily the responsibility of the Länder (states).

 The individual Länder have differing requirements on the type and scope of training, but as a rule, prosecutors can also choose events from a set programme.
 The Länder have developed a wide range of training programmes that broadly cover hate crime, although the training events do not always focus specifically on hate crime.
 For example, approximately every two years, the Bavarian State Ministry of Justice holds a one-day training event for judges and public prosecutors on political extremism and terrorism.
 Every year, Bavaria also holds a three-day training event for public prosecutors on the topic of cybercrime.
 The state of North Rhine-Westphalia has developed dedicated training courses on the topic of hate crime.
-In addition, several Länder including Bavaria – has developed guidelines on handling anti-Semitic offences.
+In addition, several Länder, including Bavaria, Berlin, Saxony and Schleswig-Holstein have developed guidelines on handling anti-Semitic offences.

 The German Judicial Academy, a cross-regional educational facility funded jointly by the Federation and Länder, offers regular training courses on political extremism.
-These inter-disciplinary events are aimed at judges from all jurisdictions as well as at public prosecutors.
+These inter-disciplinary events are aimed at judges from all jurisdictions, as well as at public prosecutors.
+Such events include an annual four-day symposium on "Racism - a challenge for the judicial system"; in 2024, the symposium's programme included the work of the Central Office for Hate Crime of the State of Berlin and the topics of hate crime, anti-Semitism, and questioning victims of racist acts.